“The need to redesign the role and responsibilities of the media industry has never been more essential.”

 The traditional media industry is in crisis.

-In our recent members' report 'Future Media', we addressed some of the significant megatrends affecting the media industry of the future, with three major areas challenging the role of media: the shift from broadcasted to networked truth, growing media polarisation, and declining public trust in media.
+In our members' report, 'Future Media', we addressed some of the significant megatrends affecting the media industry of the future, with three major areas challenging the role of media: the shift from broadcasted to networked truth, growing media polarisation, and declining public trust in media.

-Increasingly, we are getting our news through social media platforms, and often this news is also created and shared by the citizens.
+Increasingly, we are getting our news through social media platforms, and this news is often also created and shared by the citizens.
 In today’s world, the media landscape is to a great extent being facilitated and controlled by the horizontalisation of technological platform services and the use of algorithms and AI.
 This is unlikely to change!
-It is estimated that by 2022, most individuals in mature economies will consume more false information than true information as a result of this development which has already been very visible during the corona-crisis.

 Public and commercial media providers no longer have a monopoly over the production and sharing of media content.
 Non-traditional media players, often from the tech industry, have redefined what it means to create and consume media.
 The ecosystem has grown to include 4.3 billion internet users who have become both producers and distributors of media content.

-It is time for the Nordic media industry to rethink the ecosystem and create new value propositions based on Nordic values and the needs of the future consumer.
+It is time for the Nordic media industry to rethink the ecosystem and create new value propositions based on design to accommodate citizens’ fundamental rights as well as values linked to news quality standards, such as fact-based communication, unbiased reporting, independence, pluralism, diversity of viewpoints, fairness, transparency, and respect for human dignity, equality, and human rights.

 Get exclusive access and be part of a movement.

-As part of the think tank, you will get a platform to position your organisation as a Thought Leader in the Nordic and European media industry.
-Your organisation will be listed as a participant, reviewer, and contributor to the process, including in the final output on the Future of the Nordic Media Landscape.
+As part of the think tank, you will get a platform to position your organisation as a thought leader in the media industry.
+Your organisation will be listed as a participant, reviewer, and contributor to the ongoing outputs of the think tank.